 In addition to installation costs, it is also worthwhile to factor in things like return on investment and long-term savings opportunities to get the fullest picture of the cost of your freestanding tub.

 Types of Freestanding Bathtubs

-There are many types of freestanding tubs, and many designs included within each type.
+There are several types of freestanding tubs, and many design choices included within each type.
 Here is a general overview of what’s available when it comes to types of freestanding tubs.

-Instead of one side with a gentle slope, both sides have it, creating a space for two to fit comfortably.
-The drain and faucet are in a center location, and this tub is a bit bigger than the single ended option.
+Instead of one side with a gentle slope, with a double ended freestanding tub, both sides have it.
+This creates space for two to fit comfortably.
+The drain and faucet are usually in a center location, and this tub is a bit bigger than the single ended option.

 Pedestal tubs are sometimes called “skirted” tubs.
 They look exactly as you might expect, given the name – like a freestanding tub with a pedestal base.
 Pedestal tubs come in any of the four styles we have discussed above.

 Features a skirt that raises the bathtub slightly off the floor for added height